The Economic Development Administration

 Investment Programs

-The Economic Adjustment Program assists state and local interests to design and implement strategies to adjust or bring about change to an economy.
+Assists state and local interests in designing and implementing strategies to adjust or bring about change to an economy.
 The program focuses on areas that have experienced or are under threat of serious structural damage to the underlying economic base.
+Under Economic Adjustment, EDA administers its Revolving Loan Fund (RLF) Program, which supplies small businesses and entrepreneurs with the gap financing needed to start or expand their business.

 Local Technical Assistance